Adnilson/sequra/README.md

 * I would also find a way to have a similar table to the one you showed on the challenge instructions, but decided to create the disbursements as simple as possible for the sake of time.

+* There is some repetition, this is on purpose DRY not always is the best choice.

 * Overall I chose to use the most vanilla Rails and Ruby possible for simplicity.
 I like to follow one of Jonh Ousterhoust's though: *"It's more important for a module to have a simple interface than a simple implementation"*.

 ## Table